 That said, a few seasons back, it was late in the afternoon when we arrived at Mono Lake.
 I had made my plans to be as close to the water as possible at first light.
 It’s that magic hour, the five to ten minutes of good light needed for an amazing capture.
 I really hate the mad dash and stumble in the predawn darkness.
 We were lucky to be able to position our four-wheel drive camper close to the water’s edge as possible near this delicate ecosystem.
 It was in an area that was open to dispersed camping.
 So much of the area is now restricted and managed by the Forest Service.
-They do a fine job of allowing the public to view this natural wonderland, but limit access to other parts of the lake unless you’re willing to explore the more remote parts on your own.
+They do a fine job of allowing the public to view this natural wonderland but limit access to other parts of the lake unless you’re willing to explore the more remote parts on your own.

 At about that time I noticed a small swarm of very little birds.
-One was perching itself on a near shore tower of calcified stone.
+One was perching itself on a nearshore tower of calcified stone.
 He Landed briefly, and then flew off, only to repeat the same behavior over and over.
 This gave me ample time to set my tripod.
 I really wasn’t thinking of doing much shooting but I couldn’t pass this one up.
 In this early afternoon display, the bird fell into position.
-I was able to find good footing in the muck for my tripod and I got the shot, “Mono Lake Rest”
+I was able to find good footing in the muck for my tripod and I got the shot, “Mono Lake Rest”.

-I remembered the roots from the evening before.
-I hiked myself to a prominent one that had a strange life to it.
-I had noticed it the day before and catalogued it in my mind as a potential.
-It’s arching branches reminded me of a spider moving across an alien landscape.
-I positioned my tripod for an extreme low angel shot.
-I attempted to bring its life like features strongly into the foreground and positioned some unique Tufa towers in the distance into focus, acting as alien centurions guarding the way to the snow capped Sierra Crest in the background.
+I remembered the roots from the evening before and positioned myself in front of a prominent one that had a strange life to it.
+The day before I noticed it and cataloged it in my mind as a potential.
+Its arching branches reminded me of a spider moving across an alien landscape.
+I positioned my tripod for an extremely low angle shot.
+I attempted to bring its lifelike features strongly into the foreground and positioned some unique tufa towers in the distance into focus, acting as alien centurions guarding the way to the snow-capped Sierra Crest in the background.
 Just as the rising sun warmed a golden glow cast, I clicked the image known as the “Mono lake Spider”.
-Water levels are always changing at Mono Lake and reveal the unexpected.
+Water levels are always changing at Mono Lake and often reveal the unexpected.

 All the Best,